-Classic Christian works will also be included in the series, including some not on the Great Books list.
-In the introduction to The Greeks, course teacher Wesley Callihan presents a great explanation of how the Enlightenment influenced the generally-accepted lists of the Great Books, and resulted in the exclusion of many classic Christian works—some of which he will be teaching in this course.
+Students will read many classic works of literature as they become familiar with some of the most influential books that have shaped western civilization.
+Classic Christian works are also included in the series, including some that are not on the Great Books list.
+In the introduction to The Greeks, the course's teacher, Wesley Callihan, presents a great explanation of how the Enlightenment influenced the generally accepted lists of the Great Books and resulted in the exclusion of many classic Christian works—some of which he will be teaching in this course.

 Each unit has its own theme.
-In The Greeks, the four units are “The Epics,” “Drama and Lyric,” “The Histories,” and “The Philosophers.”
-In The Romans, the four units are "The Aeneid," "The Historians," "Early Christianity," and "Nicene Christianity."
+In The Greeks, the four units are The Epics, Drama and Lyric, The Histories, and “The Philosophers.
+In The Romans, the four units are The Aeneid, The Historians, Early Christianity, and Nicene Christianity.
+In Christendom, the four units are Early Medievals, The Defense of the Faith, The Medieval Mind, and The Reformation.
+The units in Early Moderns are Rise of England, Poetry and Politics, The Enlightenment, and The Novels.
 You can see from these unit titles that the courses delve into history, religion, the arts, and philosophy as well as literature.

-Lectures, which are all presented by Wesley Callihan, make readily apparent his complete familiarity with each of these works.
+The lectures make readily apparent Callihan's complete familiarity with each of the works he discusses.
 He speaks comfortably without notes as he provides background and commentary to help students understand each work at a much deeper level than if they read the books on their own.
-Callihan is a gifted teacher—so much so that I think parents might want to watch the lectures along with their students for their own enlightenment....
+Callihan is a gifted teacher—so much so that I think parents might want to watch the lectures along with their students for their own enlightenment.